 The risks of strategic and tactical allocation

 A key difference between steady and dynamic allocation strategies is the type of risk an investor takes on.
 With a steady allocation, portfolios don’t adapt to medium-term changes in market expectations, which can test an investor’s discipline during weak or volatile markets.
-For example, a sharp change in interest rate expectations can significantly influence medium- and long-term return forecasts, as well as short-term market movements.
+For example, a sharp change in interest-rate expectations can significantly influence medium- and long-term return forecasts, as well as short-term market movements.

 While dynamic allocation strategies can adapt to shifting market environments, they do take on active risk in the form of model-based asset allocation changes relative to a static benchmark.
 Put simply, there is a chance that the shift in allocation could result in underperformance relative to a steady allocation portfolio.